EricMarqs/Statistical-Analysis-of-Employee-Turnover/README.md

 In recent years, research indicates that the [rate of voluntary resignation requests has increased considerably](https://www.infomoney.com.br/minhas-financas/pedidos-de-demissao-crescem-14-e-chegam-a-42-milhoes-no-primeiro-semestre/).
 For companies to reduce these rates, it is essential to first understand the underlying reasons for this phenomenon.

-Preventing voluntary resignations is crucial, as the implementation of data analysis systems can help predict potential employee dissatisfaction.
+Preventing voluntary resignations is crucial.
+The implementation of data analysis systems can help predict potential employee dissatisfaction.
 This not only minimizes costs associated with extensive hiring processes but also reduces the time required for new employees to adapt to the company's guidelines.

 The increase in resignation requests can have various negative consequences for organizations, including: